 Whether you are sending a cold outreach email to a new prospect or a marketing email to a list contact, there are a few mistakes to avoid.

 1. Buying email lists (this never ends well)

 Here’s a question for you – did you buy all of your friends?

 Probably not.
 Because that’s weird, and kind of illegal.
 Buying an email list of people whom you want to build lasting relationships with is along that same line.

 Neither cold outreach or marketing emails to a list of subscribers is about reaching out to a completely random group of people that you don’t know.
-And doing this by way of buying a list is what gets you blacklisted.
+And doing this by way of buying a list is what gets you blocked.

 The people that you target with cold email outreach and email marketing should still be people that you know you want to talk to (and who you have good reason to believe will want to talk to you too).

 “HI PLEASE BUY THIS FROM ME.
 You’ll like it, because I say so.”

 People you are cold emailing are not ready to buy immediately, so don’t push that agenda right at the beginning.
 Yes, you want to sell to them – but they have to want to buy from you, and they won’t if your email reads like an overly-enthusiastic in-store salesperson.